-Great DIY picture ideas on how to create maternity photos at home.
+Great DIY picture ideas on how to take maternity photos at home.

 The idea of sharing tips for creating simple DIY maternity portraits has been lingering on my mind for the past year or so.
 Finally, along with undertaking another big maternity project, I decided that it’s the perfect time to release this material.
-At the end of the article you will find some finished images with set-up diagrams to help you to replicate them.
+You will find some finished images with set-up diagrams to help you to replicate them.
 These should give you a good sense of where the photographer (your partner) should be and the setting we used.

 What we will be covering today:

 I want this ideas sheet to be very simple and basic.
 Nothing too fancy, no fancy lights, no fancy cameras, just a simple understanding of light and some basic camera settings.
 Everything it features will be something you can do at home.

 We will need a camera, daylight and (ideally) a tripod with a remote control to trigger the camera.
 If you have a simple “point and shoot” camera, then a self timer will do.

 I will talk you through some basic maternity poses, which are always a hit at my studio.

 #1 Understanding light.

 This is one of the most important aspects of maternity photography.
 If you have good quality light, you are already halfway there.

 In this example I took the photographs during winter time in Scotland.
 It was an overcast day and the light was pretty dark.
 It was a normal Scottish day!